googleapis/google-auth-library-ruby/README.md

 Custom storage implementations can also be used.
 See [token_store.rb](lib/googleauth/token_store.rb) for additional details.

-## What about auth in google-apis-ruby-client?

-The goal is for all auth done by [google-apis-ruby-client][google-apis-ruby-client] to be performed by this library.
-I.e, eventually google-apis-ruby-client will just take a dependency on this library.
-This update is a work in progress, but should be completed by Q2 2015.

 ## License

 This library is licensed under Apache 2.0.
 Full license text is